Fellow-Consulting-AG/docapp-docs/docs/doc2/modules/layout-builder.md

 ![](/_images/doc2/Modules/layout-builder/Image1-Accessing_Layout_Manager.png)

-After this is done you can access the Layout Builder via Settings > Document Types, once on this page you can select from the various document types you have created and either select `Edit Layout` as shown below.
+After this is done you can access the Layout Builder via Settings > Document Types, once on this page you can select from the various document types you have created and either select `Edit Layout` as shown below

 ![](/_images/doc2/Modules/layout-builder/Image2-Edit_Layout.png)